Terence G. Langdon

-Terence G. Langdon is a scientist and an academic.
-He is a Professor of Materials Science at the University of Southampton, and a Professor of Engineering Emeritus at the University of Southern California.
+Terence G. Langdon is a British scientist and an academic.
+He was a Professor of Materials Science at the University of Southampton from 2012 to 2025, and he is a Professor of Engineering Emeritus at the University of Southern California.

 Education

 Langdon graduated in Physics from the University of Bristol in 1961 and received his Ph.D. in Physical Metallurgy from Imperial College, University of London, in 1965.
 Moreover, he received a D.Sc. degree in Physics from the University of Bristol in 1980.
 He also received honorary doctorates from the Russian Academy of Sciences in 2003 and Peter the Great Saint Petersburg Polytechnic University in 2016.

 Career

 Following post-doctoral positions at the University of California Berkeley, the University of Cambridge and the University of British Columbia, Langdon was appointed Associate Professor of Materials Science and Mechanical Engineering at the University of Southern California in 1971 and then promoted to Professor in 1976.
 In 2003 he was appointed the William E. Leonhard Professor of Engineering at USC.
 In 2012 he retired, was appointed Emeritus Professor at USC, and returned to England to take an appointment as Professor of Materials Science at the University of Southampton.
 Moreover, he has held numerous visiting appointments at various institutions including Universidad Nacional Autónoma de México, University of Melbourne, and Danish Technical University.
 Besides, he holds several visiting and honorary appointments at various institutions including Kyushu University, Warsaw University of Technology, University of Tehran, Federal University of Minas Gerais, Beijing Institute of Technology, Harbin Institute of Technology, and Nanjing University of Science and Technology.
 Additionally, he is a Professor of Engineering Emeritus at the University of Southern California, USA.

 Langdon is a Fellow of ASM, TMS, MRS, AAAS, the American Ceramic Society, the Institute of Physics, the Institute of Materials, Minerals and Mining, and an Honorary Member of the Japan Institute of Metals.
 He was appointed as a Foreign Academician at the Academy of Sciences of the Bashkortostan Republic, Russia, in 1994, a Fellow of The Royal Academy of Engineering in the U.K. in 2002, a Fellow of The European Academy of Sciences in 2008, and a Member of the Academia Europaea in 2014.